 Most places you fish have bait being knocked in and dropped in the margins, but not in large amounts.
 Most places say to take unused home with you but a lot of it ends up in the water.
-To stop the carp bing wary fish small amounts of bait – a small handful of boilies will do (8-12 boilies).
+To stop the carp from being wary, fish small amounts of bait – a small handful of boilies will do (8-12 boilies).

-To wash them out place them in some water mixed with a matching glug for a couple of days fist.
+To wash them out place them in some water mixed with a matching glug for a couple of days first.
 This will take the colour out of them but leave the attraction in.
 This will make the bait look like it has been in the water for a long time and make the carp less wary.
-Fish a washed out hook bait in with it for an amazing presentation.
+Fish a washed-out hook bait in with it for an amazing presentation.